zvictor/brainyduck/docs/README.md

 It takes only **3 steps to get started**:

 1. Create a `.graphql` file defining your desired Graphql schema
-2. Create or reuse a [Faugra secret](https://github.com/zvictor/faugra/wiki/Faugra-secret)
+2. Create or reuse a [fauna secret](https://github.com/zvictor/faugra/wiki/Fauna-secret)
 3. In the same folder, run `npx faugra --secret <MY_FAUNA_SECRET>`

 That's it!
 Now you can start importing and consuming your sdk with `import sdk from 'faugra'` 🐣🎉